Unity-Technologies/UnityRenderStreaming/README.md

 ## Operating Environment

-This solution is compatible with Unity 2019.1.
-Currently it only runs in a Windows 64-bit environment.
+This solution is compatible with Unity 2019.3.
 Unity 2018.3 relies on the [New Input System](https://github.com/Unity-Technologies/InputSystem), so it is incompatible with this solution.

 ### Supported Browsers